johnnynines/testy-snek/README.md

 - **Fixtures**: Pre-configured test fixtures for desktop application testing
 - **Assertions**: Specialized assertions for testing UI states and behaviors
 - **Reporting**: Enhanced test reporting with screenshots and detailed logs
+- **Dashboard**: Interactive visualization of test results and metrics
 - **CLI**: Command-line interface for running tests and generating reports
 - **AutoGen**: Automatic test generation for desktop applications